Roger Brugué

-Club career
+Career

 Born in Bàscara, Girona, Catalonia, Brugui was a UE Figueres youth graduate.
-On 14 December 2014, aged 18, he made his first team debut by coming on as a second-half substitute in a 0–2 Tercera División home loss against Palamós CF. He scored his first goal the following 26 April, netting his team's second in a 2–4 home loss against FC Vilafranca.
+On 14 December 2014, aged 18, he made his first team debut by coming on as a second-half substitute in a 2–0 Tercera División home loss against Palamós CF. He scored his first goal the following 26 April, netting his team's second in a 4–2 home loss against FC Vilafranca.

 On 19 May 2016, Brugui renewed his contract with the club.
 On 13 July, however, he joined Gimnàstic de Tarragona, being initially assigned to the farm team also in the fourth division.

-Brugui made his first team debut on 28 October 2017, coming on as a late substitute for Maikel Mesa in a 0–1 away loss against CD Lugo in the Segunda División.
+Brugui made his first team debut on 28 October 2017, coming on as a late substitute for Maikel Mesa in a 1–0 away loss against CD Lugo in the Segunda División.
 The following 12 January, he renewed his contract until 2020.

 On 1 July 2021, free agent Brugui moved straight to La Liga, after agreeing to a four-year deal with Levante UD, but was loaned to CD Mirandés in the second division on 12 August.

+Back to Levante in July 2022, Brugui only established himself as a first-choice during the 2024–25 season, scoring a career-best 11 goals as the club achieved promotion to the top tier.
+On 2 June 2025, he renewed his contract until 2028.